chinamike65/hugo-tuolesi/content/book4/book4en.md

 The heart does not want to receive painful things, but it can always feel it, so it is always painful.

 Buddhas have no physical body, and the bodies of bodhisattvas below the seventh level are similar.
-The light body of consciousness, the bodhisattvas of the eighth level and above, and the arahants of the four fruitions have obtained the true light body of wisdom.
+The light body of consciousness, the bodhisattvas of the eighth level and above, and the Arhats of the four fruitions have obtained the true light body of wisdom.
 The light body of wisdom has only happiness and no pain.

 , and the physical body of our five aggregates will have all kinds of pain, that is, there will be no pain for the time being.
 As long as the five aggregates are still there, all kinds of suffering will follow.